Updated May 10, 2026

 What is the crypto capital gains tax rate in Pennsylvania?

-The state-level capital gains treatment in Pennsylvania is currently listed as 3.07%.
+The state-level capital gains treatment in Pennsylvania is currently listed as 3.07% (flat rate).

 How do I report crypto taxes in Pennsylvania?

-β’ Report crypto gains/income on PA-40 Personal Income Tax Return.
+β’ Report crypto gains/losses on PA-40 with Schedule D.

 Compare With Other Countries